induktio/thinker/Details.md

 Whenever the player instructs a former to build an improvement that replaces any other item in the tile, the game will display a warning dialog.
 This dialog can be skipped by toggling `warn_on_former_replace` option.

 To speed up the gameplay several user interface popups have been moved into delayed notifications that are also listed on the message log.
-These notificationa include satellite completion by any faction, forest/kelp growing near player bases and unit promotions after combat.
+These notifications include satellite completion by any faction, forest/kelp growing near player bases and unit promotions after combat.

 When building or capturing a new base, the mod will automatically copy the saved build queue from **Template 1** to the new base.
 At maximum 8 items can be saved to the template, and the first item from the template will be automatically moved to current production choice when a new base is built or captured.
 Only the template saved to the first slot is checked, any other saved templates are ignored.